-A standard drink contains 10 g of alcohol.
-However, the size of a standard drink can vary according to the type of alcohol and even varies between particular brands or labels.
-Furthermore, the size of a drink served in some hotels, restaurants or at home may be much bigger than a standard drink.
+A standard drink contains 10g of alcohol.
+However, the size of a standard drink can vary according to the type of alcohol.
+It can also vary between brands or labels.

 How the body processes alcohol

-Alcohol gets into the bloodstream through the stomach and the small intestine.
-If a person has food in their stomach, it will slow down the rate at which the alcohol is absorbed, but it will not stop a person becoming drunk.
-Eventually, all the alcohol that was consumed will reach the bloodstream.
+Alcohol gets into the bloodstream through the stomach and small intestine.
+If you have food in your stomach, it will slow down the rate the alcohol is absorbed, but it will not stop you from becoming drunk.
+Eventually, all the alcohol you have had will reach your bloodstream.

 Effects of alcohol on your health